CHÂTEAU LYNCH MOUSSAS 1989

 Wine Spectator

 (5-1999) Pretty, and enjoyable now.
-Good dark-ruby color.
+Good dark-ruby colour.
 Plum and berry aromas have cassis and floral undertones.
 Medium- to full-bodied, with soft tannins and a long, fresh and fruity finish.

 80 / 100